kprabath/movie_app/README.md

 Notes:

-Application shows will show error messages if the network is not connected.So make sure to reload the app after connecting to the network
+Application will show error messages if the network is not connected.So make sure to reload the app after connecting to the network.<br/>

 The App is responsive.
 UI will adjust with device orientation changes